robzed/CavesNext/README.md

 ### Compiling the C version

-At some point I'll add a comment on how to do it on differnt platforms.
+At some point I'll add a comment on how to do it on different platforms.
 But since it's a single file using standard C, I think you should be able to compile this on any standard C machine.

 ### Running the Lua version